 If the costs for each gift are below $300, they may be considered a ‘minor benefit’ and be exempt from FBT.

-The general rule for travel is that you can claim deductions for travel expenses if you or your employee are travelling for business purposes.
-Any type of travel that is not work-related is considered private and increases your private use percentage, therefore is subject to FBT.
+The general rule for travel is that you can claim deductions for travel expenses if you or your employee are travelling overnight for business purposes.
+However, private travel in a business vehicle may result in a FBT liability.

 FBT may apply if you pay for or reimburse your employee for any non-work related travel expenses.
 You will also be liable for FBT if your employee extends their travel for private purposes and you reimburse them for these private costs.

-A Christmas party is considered a private event, therefore any travel done in a company vehicle to a Christmas party is subject to FBT.
+A Christmas party is considered a private event, therefore any travel done in a company vehicle to a Christmas party may be subject to FBT.

 You may be able to minimise your FBT liability by limiting the use of company vehicles by employees over the Christmas break by keeping them on site and ensuring employees do not have access to the keys or vehicles during this time.